Race regulations 2023

 1.5 Bib placement

--Failure to observe these rules will result in the penalty provided for in article 2.11.
+-Non-observance of these rules will result in the penalty provided for in article 2.11.

 -It is essential that participants help anyone in danger and alert the nearest checkpoint or contact the organization.